Channel 4: 1982–1992: Launch and IBA control

 At its launch, Channel 4 committed itself to providing an alternative to the existing channels, an agenda in part set out by its remit which required the provision of programming to minority groups.
 In step with its remit, the channel became well received both by minority groups and the arts and cultural worlds during this period under Isaacs, during which the channel gained a reputation for programmes on the contemporary arts.
+There was also a provision for more mainstream entertainment, such as Top C's and Tiaras, The Optimist and Here's A Funny Thing.

 Two programmes captured awards from the Broadcasting Press Guild in March 1983: best comedy for The Comic Strip Presents…Five Go Mad in Dorset, and best on-screen performance in a non-acting role for Tom Keating in his series On Painters.
 Channel 4 co-commissioned Robert Ashley's television opera Perfect Lives, which it premiered over several episodes in 1984.
 The channel often did not receive mass audiences for much of this period, as might be expected for a station focusing on minority interests.
 During this time, Channel 4 also began the funding of independent films, such as the Merchant Ivory docudrama The Courtesans of Bombay.

 In 1987, Richard Attenborough replaced Edmund Dell as chairman.
 In 1988, Michael Grade became CEO.

 In 1992, Channel 4 faced its first libel case which was brought by Jani Allan, a South African journalist, who objected to her representation in Nick Broomfield's documentary The Leader, His Driver and the Driver's Wife.